Nileshmaharjan/mdpi-electronics-pointing-error/README.md

 # mdpi-electronics-pointing-error

-Overview
+Instructions for Running Simulations

-This repository contains code and simulations related to the study of pointing error in satellite communication systems.
-The simulation focuses on open-loop control, where the displacement caused by pointing errors is analyzed.
+1. Clone the repository: git clone https://github.com/Nileshmaharjan/mdpi-electronics-pointing-error

-Directory Structure
+2. Navigate to the Main Folder: cd mdpi-electronics-pointing-error
-Main Folder: SDPT3-4.0
+3. Locate the Simulation Files: The primary simulation files are in the repository's root directory.
+Key MATLAB scripts include:
-Within the main folder, navigate to the main folder where the primary simulation files are located.
+   - pointing_error.m

-Inside the pe Folder
+   - retrieve_transmitter_info.m
-To run the simulation and generate the relevant data:
+   - retrieve_receiver_info.m
-1. Run the Simulation:
+   - retrieve_other_system_parameters.m
-    * Execute pointing_error.m to start the simulation.
+   - retrieve_gain.m
-2. Modify Parameters:
+4. Run the Simulation: pointing_error.m
-    * To generate the database or modify the simulation parameters, adjust the following files:
+5. Modify Parameters to Generate Custom Datasets: Adjust various simulation parameters to generate datasets tailored to different conditions.
+These parameters include transmitter power, receiver sensitivity, environmental factors (like weather conditions), and more.
+The relevant scripts to modify are:

-        * retrieve_transmitter_info.m: Contains the transmitter's parameters.
+   - retrieve_transmitter_info.m: Modify transmitter parameters such as I0, sigma, and rp.
-        * retrieve_receiver_info.m: Contains the receiver's parameters.
+   - retrieve_receiver_info.m: Adjust receiver characteristics including al, rl, and wl.
-        * retrieve_other_system_parameters.m: Defines additional system parameters.
+   - retrieve_other_system_parameters.m: Define additional system parameters like matrices A, B, C, and R.
-        * retrieve_gain.m: Computes the gain used in the simulation.
+   - retrieve_gain.m: Set the system gain and attenuation factors.

-Note:
+By changing these parameters, a generated dataset is similar to the one you provided (dataset.csv), under different simulated conditions.

-The values for I0, sigma, and Attenuation are adjustable and correspond to different weather conditions or times of day (e.g., noon, foggy).
+- The values for I0, sigma, and Attenuation are adjustable and correspond to different weather conditions or times of day (e.g., noon, foggy).
-The script currently simulates an open-loop system where feedback is not used to correct the pointing error.
+- The script simulates an open-loop system where feedback is not used to correct the pointing error.